Geodood19/map671FinalProject/README.md

  *Symbology window for the viewshed raster layer*

  You can see that the colors are all similar in that they are in the same family tree.
-I stuck with a light color as my first color, and then incrementally changed the values for each color to incrementally make them darker.
+I stuck with a light color as my first color, and then changed the values for each color to incrementally make them darker.

  Couple of things to note: because we want to see **only** what is visible, we want to remove any pixel value of "0" from being shown on the map.
 You will also note that I also have the ppixel value of "5" set to 100% transparent.
 The results I generated only provided me values from 0-4, so there was no need to symbolize 5 on the map.